|

 options found in the sample 'pcal-cfg.txt' configuration file,

-For those who don't want to bother downloading and installing pcal,
+For those who don't want to bother downloading and installing PCAL, you can

-'U.S. Letter'-sized paper) pcal calendars for the next few years:
+'U.S. Letter'-sized paper) PCAL calendars for the previous, current, and

-months on a single page; landscape orientation; designed for printing on
+yearly-format (12 months on a single page; landscape orientation; designed

-'U.S. Letter'-sized paper) pcal calendars for the next few years:
+for printing on 'U.S. Letter'-sized paper) PCAL calendars for the the

 Adding Graphical Images (Logos, Icons, Photos, etc)